PennTURBO/turbo-ontology/medication_mapping_notes/wes_pds_medex_checking.md

 ## Ingredient / constitutes-consists_of situations require additional attention

-Still not directly address combination drugs, althogh those may get covered by RxNorm combination term hits
+Still not directly addressing combination drugs, although those may get covered by RxNorm combination term hits

 Spot check some!

-Also, should look for inverse of these Ingredient / constitutes-consists_of pairs (from perspective of the ingredieant count for the RxNorm term hit in the BioPortal search
+Also, should look for the inverses of these Ingredient / constitutes-consists_of pairs (from perspective of the ingredient count for the RxNorm term hit in the BioPortal search)

-Need to do more work on expansion still
+Still need to do more work on expansion... compare PDS and (accepted?)
+BioPortal search result word frequencies

 ```
 PREFIX mydata: <http://example.com/resource/>